When to Sue for Erb’s Palsy

 Fortunately, when your healthcare provider’s negligence caused your child to endure a condition such as Erb’s palsy, you may be able to take legal action through a personal injury claim.

 If you have had a hard time figuring out when to sue for Erb’s palsy, you aren’t alone.
-A qualified Kentucky birth injury lawyer at Wilt and Thompson, PLLC, may be able to help you figure out whether the medical standard of care has been breached, and if it has, what your next steps should be.
+A qualified Kentucky birth injury lawyer at Wilt and Associates, PLLC, may be able to help you figure out whether the medical standard of care has been breached, and if it has, what your next steps should be.

 What Is Erb’s Palsy?